ccatto/dev-handbook-catto/Logging/logging.md

-# Logging

-# Logging - Developer Handbook
+# Logging - Catto Developer Handbook

 Logging is the **process of recording information about a system’s execution**, errors, and events.
 Proper logging helps developers **debug, monitor, and maintain applications** effectively.